Mraza143/Nft-Auction-Frontend/README.md

-This is a Next js User Interface to interact with the [Nft Auction smart contract](https://github.com/Mraza143/Auction.sol).
+This is a Next js Dapp to interact with the [Nft Auction smart contract](https://github.com/Mraza143/Auction.sol).